 Click Here for additional information regarding Reserves and Resource Disclosure.

-Crew's full 2015 NI 51-101 Reserves Disclosure for year ended December 31, 2015 was filed on SEDAR in March, 2016 within our 2015 Annual Information Form (available on this website or filed on SEDAR).
+Crew's full NI 51-101 Reserves Disclosure for year ended December 31, 2018 was filed on SEDAR in March, 2019 within our 2018 Annual Information Form (available on this website or on SEDAR).

-The following "Northeast British Columbia Montney Resource Evaluation" is subject to a number of cautionary statements, assumptions and risks as set forth therein.
-See "Information Regarding Disclosure on Oil and Gas Reserves, Resources and Operational Information" on the "Detailed Resource Disclosure" Page for additional cautionary language, explanations and discussion, and see "Forward-looking Information and Statements" for a statement of principal assumptions and risks that may apply.
-See also "Definitions of Oil and Gas Resources and Reserves" in this news release.
-The discussion includes reference to TPIIP, DPIIP and ECR as per the Resource Evaluation as at December 31, 2015, prepared in accordance with the current COGE Handbook guidelines.
-Unless otherwise indicated in this news release, all references to ECR and prospective volumes are Best Estimate ECR and Best Estimate prospective volumes, respectively.
+The following discussion in "Northeast British Columbia Montney Resource Evaluation" is subject to a number of cautionary statements, assumptions and risks as set forth therein.
+See "Information Regarding Disclosure on Oil and Gas Reserves, Resources and Operational Information" at the end of this statement for additional cautionary language, explanations and discussion, and see "Forward-looking Information and Statements" for a statement of principal assumptions and risks that may apply.
+See also "Definitions of Oil and Gas Resources and Reserves".
+This discussion includes reference to TPIIP, DPIIP and ECR as per the Resource Evaluation as at December 31, 2016, prepared in accordance with the NI 51-101 and current COGE Handbook guidelines.
+Unless otherwise indicated, all references to ECR and prospective volumes are Best Estimate ECR and Best Estimate prospective volumes, respectively.
 All information referenced in the Resource Evaluation is prior to the pending disposition of Crew’s Goose area, expected to close in the second quarter of 2017.

 In accordance with NI 51-101 Crew’s contingent resources have been subclassified into specified project maturity subclasses.
 Those that apply to Crew’s resources include “development pending”, “development on hold”, and “development not viable”.
 Sproule considers the ‘development pending’ and ‘development on hold’ project maturity subclasses to be economic and are therefore included in ECR.
 The economic status of the ‘development not viable’ project maturity subclass is undetermined and is therefore not included in the ECR reported.
 The “development not viable” sub-classification represented less than 2% of the sum of all three sub-classifications on a BOE basis, and accordingly, has not been considered to be material for reporting purposes.
 Crew does not have any resources within the “development unclarified” subclass.

-Sproule was engaged to conduct an updated independent Montney resource evaluation of Crew’s principal lands in the NE BC Montney region including Septimus, West Septimus, Groundbirch/Monias, Attachie, Tower and other minor NE BC Montney lands (the “Evaluated Areas”) effective as of December 31, 2015, and based on Sproule’s forecast price deck as at December 31, 2015 (the “Resource Evaluation”).
-The Resource Evaluation highlights the development potential on the Company’s undeveloped land base providing Crew with significant opportunities to progress conversion of Resource to ECR and ultimately to increased reserve bookings over time. .
-Further, the diversity of Crew’s NE BC Montney assets with exposure to liquids rich gas, crude oil and dry natural gas allows us to effectively navigate through commodity price cycles.
+Sproule was engaged to conduct an updated independent Montney resource evaluation of Crew’s principal lands in the NE BC Montney region including Septimus, West Septimus, Groundbirch/Monias, Attachie, Tower and other minor NE BC Montney lands (the “Evaluated Areas”) effective as of December 31, 2016, and based on Sproule’s forecast price deck as at December 31, 2016 (the “Resource Evaluation”).
+The Resource Evaluation highlights the development potential on the Company’s undeveloped land base providing Crew with significant opportunities to progress conversion of Resource to ECR and ultimately to increased reserve bookings over time.
+Further, the diversity of Crew’s NE BC Montney assets with exposure to liquids-rich gas, crude oil and dry natural gas allows us to effectively navigate through commodity price cycles.

-The ECR of our NGL's was also evaluated on an unrisked and risked basis in the Resource Evaluation and was subdivided into the Maturity Subclasses of ‘development pending’ and ‘development on hold’.
-The risked ‘development pending' NGL ECR totaled 209 MMbbl and risked ‘development on hold' NGL ECR totaled 16 MMbbl.
-Total NGL ECR increased by 32% due to improved liquids yields resulting from successful development of Crew’s West Septimus lands.
+The ECR of our ngl was also evaluated on an unrisked and risked basis in the Resource Evaluation and was subdivided into the Maturity Subclasses of ‘development pending’ and ‘development on hold’.
+The risked ‘development pending’ ngl ECR totaled 211 MMbbl and risked ‘development on hold’ ngl ECR totaled 16 MMbbl which includes 3 mmbbls of ‘development pending’ ngl and 1 mmbbls of ‘development on hold’ ngl on Crew’s oil-bearing lands.

 Risking of the contingent resources included a quantitative assessment of the contingencies applicable to the project including evaluation drilling, corporate commitment and timing of production and development.
 Risking of the prospective resources included a quantitative assessment of these same factors, as well as a quantitative assessment of the chance of discovery.

-The tables provided on the Detailed Resource Disclosure page summarize the results of the Resource Evaluation including comparatives to the updated December 31, 2014 evaluation (reflecting the impact of the July 2015 petroleum and natural gas rights exchange with the Province of BC), using the resource categories set out in the COGE Handbook on a “best estimate” case.
+The tables provided on the Detailed Resource Disclosure page summarize the results of the Resource Evaluation including comparatives to the updated December 31, 2015 evaluation using the resource categories set out in the COGE Handbook on a “best estimate” case.